Small Bowel Transplant |Center for Intestinal Care and Transplant |MedStar Health

 Small bowel transplant process

-During a small bowel transplant, the small intestine is surgically removed and replaced with a healthy organ.
-The blood vessels of the patient and donor intestine are connected to establish a blood supply to the transplanted intestine.
+During a small bowel transplant, the small intestine is surgically removed and replaced with a healthy organ from a deceased donor.
+The blood vessels of the patient and donor intestine are connected to provide a blood supply to the transplanted intestine.
 The donor intestine is then linked with the patient's gastrointestinal tract.

 Ileostomy

-An ileostomy is performed to allow body waste to pass directly out of the body and empty into a pouch.
-It surgically creates an opening through which the ileum, a section of the small intestine, is brought up through the abdominal wall.
+During the surgery, an ileostomy is performed to allow body waste to pass directly out of the body and empty into a pouch.
+The procedure surgically creates an opening through which the ileum, a section of the small intestine, is brought up through the abdominal wall.
 In time, most patients are able to have the ileostomy closed.

 Small bowel transplant recovery

-Most small bowel recipients spend several weeks in the hospital.
-Physicians closely monitor small bowel recipients for signs of organ rejection, infection, or other complications.
+After their transplant, most small bowel recipients spend several weeks in the hospital.
+During your time in the hospital, our specialists closely monitor you for signs of organ rejection, infection, or other complications.
+Your dedicated multidisciplinary care team will include:

 Our providers